Ricy137/ETHBangkok/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## TOKREATORS

+it´s a dapp that consist in onchain between coinbase and sign protocol using referal  base rewards system and payments.

+## Problems to solve:

+Current onchain payments methods are excellent; however only payments are not enough to built a trust the financial system.
+Then we introduce  sign protocol  trying  to achieve a simple version of the trust financial system with payment methods of Coinbase.

+Besides, by bring referral reward systems on chain would make the money flow of the system more transparent.

+## Objetives & Estrategy:

+Traceability: Sign protocol creates onchain agreements; so in the future if the on chain payments occurred conflicts, it can be presented as a proof to settle disrupt.

+Referal System:
+For each microtransactions, the money would go to merchants and referrer automatically on chain with the payments methods provided by coinbase.

+Influencer Ownership:
+Receive payments automatically without intermediaries.

+##Benefits:

+Rewards (Tokens & Crypto) and property rights.